or-temka/shegit/RESOURCES/BRANCHING.md

 This document outlines the naming conventions for branches in this project.
 Following these conventions helps maintain clarity and consistency in our version control.

+You can also read this CONTRIBUTING in [Русский](./BRANCHING/BRANCHING.ru.md).

 ## Branch Prefixes

 ### 1. Feature Branches (`f/`)